thegetty/artists-things/content/things/21-harpsichord.md

 Moving the harpsichord was facilitated by the instrument’s practical detachability from its stand.
 Though acquired as a complete item, a harpsichord was in fact composed of parts and created by a team of specialized trades.
 Within the restrictions of Paris’s guild system, the instrument makers, who made and sold harpsichords, were actually only responsible for constructing the case and musical mechanism, while all other elements and decorations were contracted out.
 A decorative painter was employed to paint the case (most commonly red or, as in this case, a green known as *merde d’oie*); to adorn the soundboard with floral designs; and sometimes to paint the lid with an Italianate landscape or pastoral scene (as in [fig. 75](#fig.-75)).[^13] Meanwhile, a *menuisier* (carpenter) was commissioned to make the legs and frame of the instrument.
 While the instrument maker determined the harpsichord’s sound, these other agents were responsible for its look, giving it a visual aesthetic that resonated with its musical qualities and harmonized with contemporary domestic interiors.

 Design aesthetics were, however, less stable than musical ones.
-Mechanisms might need repair or tuning (the miniaturist Charles Boit once paid a *raccomodeur de clavecins* \[harpsichord repairer\] 8 livres for a service), but the look could be revamped entirely.[^14] The Nattier-Tocqué family seemingly did this on two occasions, finding yet another practical application for the detachability of the base.
+Mechanisms might need repair or tuning (the miniaturist Charles Boit once paid a *raccomodeur de clavecins* \[harpsichord repairer] 8 livres for a service), but the look could be revamped entirely.[^14] The Nattier-Tocqué family seemingly did this on two occasions, finding yet another practical application for the detachability of the base.
 If accurately described, the gilded rococo legs in Nattier’s portrait are too modern to be the originals of an instrument made before 1710, suggesting a new stand was commissioned—presumably by Madame Nattier—to keep the object up to date.
 This vested interest in the fashions of home furnishings may have been inherited by the next generation, for in Madame Tocqué’s inventory of 1775, the harpsichord is described as having “wooden legs painted black and gilded,” indicative of another possible change, perhaps after one of its many relocations.[^15] Beyond suggesting a certain taste consciousness on the part of its owners (and a ready enough income to satisfy such cosmetic desires), these design modifications also highlight something of the harpsichord’s ambiguous categorization.
 Unlike smaller musical instruments—say, a guitar (an instrument owned by both Oudry and Vernet)[^16]—the harpsichord’s size and form made it more like a piece of furniture.
 Not a thing that could be put away or stored in a case, but a thing that had to be accommodated at all times by its setting.

 On at least one occasion, however, the harpsichord broke free of its domestic interior, not through a physical relocation, but via a fictional performance.
 Among the many roles the object played in its long life—musical instrument, item of inheritance, dowry, heirloom, piece of furniture—in 1754, it also became a studio prop for one of Nattier’s most important commissions: his portrait of the king’s daughter, *Madame Henriette Playing a Bass Viol* ([fig. 76](#fig.-76)).[^17] By this time, the instrument itself was residing in Tocqué’s home, so Nattier presumably used his unfinished self-portrait as a model, as suggested in the striking similarities, not only between the objects (a double manual with a green case, dark cheek, and gilded scalloped legs), but also in their depictions (cut off at the left edge of the canvas, with music on the stand, and a blue curtain overhead).
 Yet the differences between the family portrait and the royal portrait underscore its different roles in each work: from its dominant foreground position as narrator or quasi member of the family, to an incidental bit part in the mid-ground as a thematically appropriate compositional device.
 Like David’s **table** in his painting of *Brutus* ([fig. 160](#fig.-160)), this was a real thing playing a fictional part—the family harpsichord masquerading as the princess’s harpsichord.
 But unlike the table, designed expressly for that purpose, the harpsichord’s performance was more of a cameo appearance, fifteen minutes of fame before returning to everyday life.

-[^1]: It is described as “provenant de la succession de sa mère” in the marriage contract of Marie-Catherine-Pauline Nattier and Louis Tocqué, 6 February 1747, {{AN}}, {{MC}}/ET/LIX/238.
+[^1]: It is described as “provenant de la succession de sa mère” in the marriage contract of Marie-Catherine-Pauline Nattier and Louis Tocqué, 6 February 1747, [[AN]], [[MC]]/ET/LIX/238.
 The contract is transcribed in Renard, *Jean-Marc Nattier* (Saint-Rémy-en-l’Eau: Monelle Hayot, 1999), 194.

-[^2]: Marriage contract, Louis Tocqué and Marie-Catherine-Pauline Nattier, 6 February 1747, {{AN}}, {{MC}}/ET/LIX/238.
+[^2]: Marriage contract, Louis Tocqué and Marie-Catherine-Pauline Nattier, 6 February 1747, [[AN]], [[MC]]/ET/LIX/238.

 [^3]: The harpsichord is not mentioned separately in Marie-Catherine-Pauline Nattier’s will, but Catherine-Pauline Tocqué was designated as her mother’s principal heir, inheriting everything apart from a small number of specific items bequeathed to family members and servants.
-Will, Marie-Catherine-Pauline Nattier (Madame Tocqué), 27 March 1775, {{AN}}, {{MC}}/ET/CXIII/477.
+Will, Marie-Catherine-Pauline Nattier (Madame Tocqué), 27 March 1775, [[AN]], [[MC]]/ET/CXIII/477.
 See also Renard, *Jean-Marc Nattier*, 205.

-[^4]: It is described as a Dumont harpsicord in the estate inventory of Marie-Catherine-Pauline Nattier (Madame Tocqué), 10 April 1775, {{AN}}, {{MC}}/ET/CXIII/477.
+[^4]: It is described as a Dumont harpsicord in the estate inventory of Marie-Catherine-Pauline Nattier (Madame Tocqué), 10 April 1775, [[AN]], [[MC]]/ET/CXIII/477.

 [^5]: Nicolas Dumont (1673–ca. 1710) was a Parisian harpsichord maker, received into the Guild of Instrument Makers in 1675.
 Donald H. Boalch, *Makers of the Harpsichord and Clavichord, 1440–1840*, third edition (Oxford: Clarendon, 1995), 52, 305–6.
 On the form of the harpsichord see Edward L. Kottick, *A History of the Harpsichord* (Bloomington: Indiana University Press, 2003).
 Thanks to Julie Anne Sadie Goode and Jenny Nex for assistance with research on eighteenth-century French harpsichords.